Father And Four Daughters Die In Delaware Crash, Mother Survives

 The pickup truck is owned by Aledak Metalworks, Inc, which is based in East New Market.

-Off-duty firefighter, Larry DuHadaway, who traveled several vehicles behind the pickup witnessed the crash.
+Off-duty firefighter, Larry DuHadaway, who traveled several vehicles behind the pickup, witnessed the crash.
 He told Delaware Online that the pickup first veered onto the rumble strips but returned to the middle of the lane before careening into the median and onto the oncoming traffic.

 “I’ve been in business in 28 years,” DuHadaway said by telephone Friday night.
 “It’s the worst one I’ve seen.”

 The investigation into the cause of the crash is ongoing.
-Route 1, which is a major connector between popular beach towns like Dewey Beach and Rehoboth Beach, shuttered for miles following the crash, but reopened by Saturday morning.
+Route 1, which is a major connector between popular beach towns like Dewey Beach and Rehoboth Beach, shuttered for miles following the crash but reopened by Saturday morning.